Join in Work in Progress Wednesdays and leave a comment

 The theory is, that if you regularly report publicly on a project you are more likely to pick it up and work it a little.
 Even if it means the project is out and ‘looking at you’ for most stitchers it means they will work it a little.

 This morning I thought I would share with you a recent portrait made in lace by artist Pierre Fouché.
 This page has close up details of the piece.
 I am sure readers will enjoy seeing his skill.
 Take some time out and visit Pierre Fouché’s website and investigate his portfolio.
-I am sure you will enjoy the work of this contemporary textile artist

 I was in Sydney for a week.
 One way I spent my time was to take a trip to the Powerhouse museum and visit the lace study center.
 They have a wonderful collection manned – or I should say womanned by enthusiastic volunteers.
 Since they all make lace and have studied lace for many years it is well worth stopping by their rooms when in Sydney.